 I’m a disorganised type of human, but I get stressed by disorganisation, so good organisers/planners are my lifeline.
 I brought a large 2017 day planner and a good portfolio/organiser.

 How I feel about it: These items have been lifesavers already.
+I never found a 2018 dayplanner, even in Kigali, and had to make a giant wall calendar from scratch, though.

 - Crayons/coloured pencils